-Better quality recording is now readily available, and expanding the number of delivery channels dramatically improves spatial information and the sense of immersion – the sense of being there – compared to stereo.
+Better quality recording is now readily available, and expanding the number of speaker channels dramatically improves spatial information and the sense of immersion – the sense of being there – compared to stereo.
 Surround done well is much more musically engaging and convincing.

 Many people are dissatisfied with the current standard of music releases and there is a growing and undeniable thirst for quality beyond what CD’s 44.1kHz sample rate and 16bit resolution is capable of.

 So where to now?

 The Mir Creation approach is to use the best technology available to capture music in high resolution and deliver it in a variety of sample rates and multichannel formats – both stereo and surround.
 For economic and environmental reasons, these versions are offered as downloads rather than physical media.

 We use Pyramix workstations to record at sample rates up to 352.8kHz (DXD), 8 x the CD sample rate, and work at a minimum resolution of 24bit.
 We then offer these recordings to listeners in a variety of formats and sample rates to suit their needs.